Explore the World of Piping

-Definition and Details of Socket Weld Fittings ASME B16.11
+Definition and Details of Socket Weld Fittings

-A Socket Weld is a pipe attachment detail in which a pipe is inserted into a recessed area of a Valve, fitting or flange.
+A Socket Weld is a pipe attachment detail in which a pipe is inserted into a recessed area of a valve, fitting or flange.
 In contrast to buttweld fittings, Socket Weld fittings are mainly used for small pipe diameters (Small Bore Piping); generally for piping whose nominal diameter is NPS 2 or smaller.

-To join pipe to Valves and fittings or to other sections of pipe, fillet-type seal welds be used.
+To join pipe to valves and fittings or to other sections of pipe, fillet-type seal welds be used.
 Socket Welded Joints construction is a good choice wherever the benefits of high leakage integrity and great structural strength are important design considerations.

 Fatigue resistance is lower than that in butt-welded construction due to the use of fillet welds and abrupt fitting geometry, but it is still better than that of most mechanical joining methods.